Bil000/Bil000/README.md

 I'm working in my current goal that is to become a Full Stack Python developer;

-Take a look in my site where i post stuffs about projects i'm doing and my career journey
+Take a look in my site where i demonstrate my soft skills and give updates about my career journey

 "www.Bilswork.com" //Website is currently under maintenance